dodecagone/dotfiles/README.md

 * Finish the installation process, unplug the media and reboot.

 ## Updating to Debian testing (aka "trixie")
 When you boot, you will have essentially nothing but a terminal.
 Log in as the user you created during the installation process.
-Then we will change the apt sources.
+Then we'll change the apt sources.
 * Get root access by typing
   ```
   su -